We may earn income from affiliate advertising links in this post.

-Chirmol, a fresh tomato sauce popular throughout Latin America, makes a fantastic topping for grilled meats, egg dishes, tacos and hearty soups.
-This fast and easy Guatemalan chirmol recipe takes less than 15 minutes to make and is so versatile it can even be served as an appetizer with tortilla chips.
-Make this recipe and you’ll understand why chirmol is so popular.
+Chirmol is a fresh tomato sauce popular throughout Latin America that makes a fantastic topping for grilled meats, egg dishes, tacos and hearty soups.
+This authentic yet fast and easy Guatemalan chirmol recipe takes less than 15 minutes to make and is so versatile it can even be served as an appetizer with tortilla chips.
+Make it and you’ll understand why chirmol is so popular.
 The flavour is amazing!

 What is Chirmol?